 An often overlooked component of virtual meeting software - one that can have critical importance in litigation - is a chat or messaging feature.
 Because these conversations are typically informal and give the impression of being conducted "off-line", employees tend to view such messages as private or temporary.
 But in reality, these chat or messaging conversations between meeting participants are also discoverable ESI to the extent they are electronically retained.
-Thus, it is important to understand the available features of virtual meeting platforms and how they are being used within your organization.
+Thus, it is important for organizations to understand the available features of virtual meeting platforms and how they are being used by their employees.
+Likewise, it is important for legal counsel to talk with their clients about the use of virtual meeting technology, which may be a potential source of discoverable information in litigation that needs to be preserved.